anyways-open/cycling-routeplanner/README.md

 This our cycling route planner web app.
 This was originally built during [Open Summer of Code](https://summerofcode.be/) [here](https://github.com/oSoc18/bike4brussels) and we polished and finished it.
 The branding in this route planner can be customized to your project/company/city/region.

-It uses the ANYWAYS route planning API to handle:
+It uses the ANYWAYS route planning [API](https://docs.anyways.eu/routing-api/) to handle:

-- Cycling networks :
+- Cycling networks :100:
-  - Cycle highways.
+  - Cycle highways
-  - Node networks.
+  - Node networks
-  - Regional and city networks.
+  - Regional and city networks
-- Elevation :mountain_bicyclist:
+- Elevation :mountain_bicyclist: :wavy_dash:
 - Multiple routing profiles.

 ## Screenshots